JL102/pack-mmip/README.md

         -d      --Debug                 Debug logs.
 Please use this if you encounter a bug, and paste the logs into a new GitHub issue.
         -i      --IgnoreDefaults        Ignore configuration rules

+TO IGNORE CERTAIN FILES:
-TO CONFIGURE DEFAULT BEHAVIOR:
+                                        Add a file named .mmipignore in your project root.
+It uses glob syntax similar to .gitignore (see https://www.npmjs.com/package/glob) TO CONFIGURE DEFAULT BEHAVIOR:
         pack-mmip config
 		pack-zip config					Different configuration files are saved for pack-mmip and pack-zip.